Swavi89/developer-best-practices/README.md

 **🧠 How This Helps:**

-* __Security__: This ensures you're not accessing someone else’s project by mistake.
+* __Security__: This ensures you're not accessing someone else's project by mistake.
-* __Clarity__: It’s obvious you're only pulling projects that belong to the logged-in user.
+* __Clarity__: It's obvious you're only pulling projects that belong to the logged-in user.
 * __Reusability__: The relationship is defined once in the model and used throughout your code.

 ---

 ### 4. Prefer firstOrFail()

-When querying the database in Laravel, it’s common to retrieve a single record using Eloquent.
+When querying the database in Laravel, it's common to retrieve a single record using Eloquent.
 While `first()` returns `null` if no result is found, it's **better to use `firstOrFail()`** when the record is required — especially for detail views, editing, or protected resources.

 Using `firstOrFail()` makes your code more **secure**, **robust**, and **expressive** by: